-Rotterdam is known for its cutting-edge architecture, its vibrant nightlife scene, and its delicious food.
-It’s also a major maritime city, and it’s home to a number of excellent art galleries.
-So, whether you’re looking for a cultural experience or just a good time, Rotterdam is definitely the place to be.
+Rotterdam is known for its cutting-edge architecture, vibrant nightlife, and delicious food.
+It’s also a major maritime city, home to several excellent art galleries.
+So, whether you’re looking for a cultural experience or a good time, Rotterdam is the place to be.

 1. Visit the Cube Houses

-The cube houses in Rotterdam are one of the most iconic pieces of architecture in all of Europe and for good reason!
-These strange apartments are shaped likes cubes and tilted at an astonishing 45-degree angle.
+The cube houses in Rotterdam are one of Europe’s most iconic pieces of architecture and for a good reason!
+These strange apartments are shaped likes cubes and tilted at a great 45-degree angle.

 Their bright yellow colors make them stand out amongst a sea of modern grey buildings in the area.
 They are a fun visit, and for a small fee, you can tour inside one of these apartment buildings and gawk at this modern marvel!

-The cube houses were designed by Dutch architect Piet Blom in the 1970s.
-Stand in the middle of these apartments and you’ll feel surrounded by their pointed roofs.
-This was done on purpose since Blom wanted to design the apartments to give the same impression as a treetop rain forest!
+Dutch architect Piet Blom designed the cube houses in the 1970s.
+Stand in the middle of these apartments, surrounded by their pointed roofs.
+This was done intentionally since Blom wanted to design the apartments to give the same impression as a treetop rainforest!

-You also have the option of spending a night in one of these cube houses as a hostel guest!
-Free breakfast and wi-fi included of course.
+You can also stay in one of these cube houses as a hostel guest!
+Complimentary breakfast and Wi-Fi included, of course.